 Kelly Marie Tran did not tell anyone she was doing the movie and lied that she was doing an indie film in Canada.
 At one point, she got some maple syrup to bring back to her parents so they would believe she was actually in Canada.

-To date, 2017, it is the only film in the Star Wars universe to not feature the popular phrase "I have a bad feeling about this" spoken audibly.
+As of 2017, this is the only film in the Star Wars universe to not feature the popular phrase "I have a bad feeling about this" spoken audibly.
 Obi Wan says it in Episode I, Anakin says it in Episode II, Obi Wan says it again in Episode III, Luke and Han say it in Episode IV, Leia says it in Episode V, Han says it again in Episodes VI and VII and K2SO starts to say it but is cut off in Rogue One.
 Director Rian Johnson has stated that the line is said by BB-8, but since he speaks in droid language, the line is not actually heard.

 Carrie Fisher's dog Gary Fisher appears in the casino.
 When Rose and Finn are talking, he is visible on the left side of the screen beneath the man in the black fez.
 Rian Johnson confirmed this after a fan spotted the dog in a production still.

 Director Rian Johnson admits that he moved Kylo Ren's facial injury.
-In Star Wars: The Force Awakens (2015), Rey slices his face with her lightsaber, giving him a laceration that goes across the bridge of his nose.
+In Star Wars: Episode VII - The Force Awakens (2015), Rey slices his face with her lightsaber, giving him a laceration that goes across the bridge of his nose.
 In this film, the injury has scabbed over, but is now over his right eye.
 Johnson says a scab over his nose did not look right.
 Coincidentally, the placement of the scar matches a similar injury on Anakin Skywalker, in Star Wars: Episode III - Revenge of the Sith (2005).

-Lawrence Kasdan initially wrote a story outline for the film, but was called away to work on Star Wars: The Force Awakens (2015) when problems arose with that film's initial script.
+Lawrence Kasdan initially wrote a story outline for the film, but was called away to work on Star Wars: Episode VII - The Force Awakens (2015) when problems arose with that film's initial script.
 When Rian Johnson signed on as director, he requested to be allowed to scrap Kasdan's story and write his own script from scratch, to which the producers consented, as Kasdan's outline no longer matched up with the finished storyline of the previous film.

 Production designer Rick Heinrichs said in an interview with The Hollywood Reporter that the original screenplay by writer-director Rian Johnson was so ambitious that it had double the number of sets you might expect on a film like this.
 "The original script had about 160 sets in it, a ridiculous amount of sets.
 I didn't say that to Rian, because I figured on something this big he'll find that out on his own.
 It's a 100-day shooting schedule," says Heinrichs.
 "So there's more than one set a day you have to prepare for."
 In the end, the production settled on 125 sets on 14 stages at Pinewood Studios.
 "The truth is we ended up combining things and trying to be smart about how we're going to do it," says Heinrichs.
 "He did do some trimming and cutting.
 It forced him to actually cut the shoe leather, as they say, and combine things in the script as well and reduce a number of things that way."

 Early filming took place with Mark Hamill and Daisy Ridley on Skellig Michael off the coast of County Kerry, Ireland, in late September 2015.
-On February 15, 2016, LucasFilm posted a short production-announcement video, which included some footage and behind-the-scenes shots, and which picked up immediately after the final scene of Star Wars: The Force Awakens (2015).
+On February 15, 2016, LucasFilm posted a short production-announcement video, which included some footage and behind-the-scenes shots, and which picked up immediately after the final scene of Star Wars: Episode VII - The Force Awakens (2015).
 Main photography was scheduled to begin in early January 2016 but was delayed a month reportedly due to script revisions, and began on February 15.

 The title of "Star Wars VIII: The Last Jedi" was first published in Spain and translated to "Los Últimos Jedi," meaning the title is plural.
 In Italy too it has been translated as "Gli Ultimi Jedi" (plural)